modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Mist Keyboard talking Points.md

 # Case

-- Hard because I don't want it to cost a ton to manufacture and I want people to be able to customize certain aspects of it.
+- Designing the case is hard because I don't want it to cost a ton to manufacture and I want people to be able to customize certain aspects of it.
 - I'm also limited to the materials that I have the ability to machine in my own shop, at least for the first couple iterations
 - For now, I just 3d printed the main body of the case, but it's too big for any of the printers, even my fancy new Anycubic Kobra S1, so I had to split it up into two halves.
 That leaves a pretty ugly seam, but I have to keep telling myself this is still just a very early prototype.
 - Poron foam between the PCB and the plate, this is called the plate foam and it's supposed to help with ... {{What it helps with}}